ember-fastboot/fastboot-website/markdown/docs/user-guide.md

 ## Tips and Tricks

-### Using Whitelisted Node.js Dependencies
+### Using Whitelisted Node Dependencies

-The browser and Node.js are two different environments, and functionality in one is not always available in the other.
+The browser and Node are two different environments, and functionality in one is not always available in the other.
 As you develop your app, you may need to pull in additional dependencies to provide for functionality not available by default in Node.

-For example, `localStorage` is not available in Node.js and you may instead want to save information to a Redis server by using the `radredis` npm packge.
+For example, `localStorage` is not available in Node and you may instead want to save information to a Redis server by using the `radredis` npm packge.

 For security reasons, your Ember app running in FastBoot can only access packages (both built-in and from npm) that you have explicitly whitelisted.